SunnySuite/Sunny.jl/docs/src/quick-start.md

 coordinates are measured in fractions of the lattice vectors).
 This is indeed the diamond cubic crystal.

+Sunny can also read crystal structure from a `.cif` file.

-This `crystal` can be used as an argument to other Sunny functions.
-For example, to print a list of all symmetry-allowed exchange interactions up to a distance of 0.8, use:
+The `crystal` object can be used as an argument to other Sunny functions.
+For example, [`print_symmetry_table`](@ref) lists all symmetry-allowed exchange interactions up to a maximum distance,

 ```julia
 print_symmetry_table(crystal, 0.8)
 ```

-which returns:
+which prints,
 ```
 Site 1
 Position [0, 0, 0], multiplicity 8